MouseLand/cellpose/docs/command.rst

     hardware arguments:
     --use_gpu             use gpu if torch with cuda installed --gpu_device GPU_DEVICE
-                            which gpu device to use
-    --check_mkl           check if mkl working
+                            which gpu device to use, use an integer for torch, or mps for M1 --check_mkl           check if mkl working

     input image arguments:
     --dir DIR             folder containing data to run or train on.
+    --image_path IMAGE_PATH
+                            if given and --dir not given, run on single image instead of folder (cannot train with this option)
     --look_one_level_down
                             run processing on all subdirectories of current folder --img_filter IMG_FILTER